EasyPost/easy-ui/documentation/specs/FocusedProductLayout.md

 `FocusedProductLayout` can render either an empty content section using `FocusedProductLayout.Content`, or a wizard content section using `FocusedProductLayout.WizardContent`.

-`FocusedProductLayout.WizardContent` utilizes the `Stepper` component to provide accessible navigation across a defined number of wizard steps.
+`FocusedProductLayout.WizardContent` utilizes the `Stepper` component to provide accessible step visualization across a defined number of wizard steps.
+It also includes buttons below the primary content area for navigating between steps.

 `FocusedProductLayout` accepts a `renderSidePanel` render prop to optionally render an inverse background side panel within the main content area.